Master of Music in Music Education

 Requirements for Admission to Master of Music in Music Education Degree Program

 - Applicants to the Master of Music in Music Education degree program must have a Bachelor of Music degree in Music Education or another Bachelor of Music degree with teacher certification.
 The degree must be from an accredited college or university.
+(International students seeking a masters degree in Music Education without New York certification may apply with a music degree other than the Bachelor of Music in Music Education degree.)

 - A minimum cumulative undergraduate GPA of 3.0.
 Applicants with a cumulative undergraduate GPA between 2.75 and 3.0 may be granted provisional admission by approval of the Crane Graduate Admissions Committee.